XxtEri/Game-2048/README.md

 ## 🧱 Architecture

-The Clean architecture approach was used
+The Clean Architecture approach was used

 ## 📱 Screenshots
 | Launch Screen | Game Screen |